Golubei/testprojekt_Zeiterfassungssystem/README.md

 ## 👨‍💻 About Me

-My name is **Golubei**.
+My name is **Mykola Golubei**.
-I am passionate about web development and always eager to learn new technologies.
+I am passionate about Product Management and Project Management, but I also want to develop my technical programming skills to be more effective in my work.
-This project is my first full-stack application, built as a practical exercise to study Python, Flask, and modern development methods using GitHub Copilot and AI tools.
+This project is my first full-stack application, built as a practical exercise to improve my knowledge in Python, Flask, and modern development tools.
+I believe that strengthening my technical expertise will help me better understand development processes, communicate with engineering teams, and deliver more successful products.

 - [My GitHub Profile](https://github.com/Golubei)
 - [LinkedIn](#) *(https://de.linkedin.com/in/golubei))*